-TMJ without a doubt can be painful, but it is not the only cause of pain associated with the workings of your mouth and can be easily confused for other illnesses (such as sinusitis) without knowing what to look for.
+TMJ can be painful, but it is not the only cause of pain associated with the workings of your mouth and can be easily confused for other illnesses (such as sinusitis) without knowing what to look for.
 It is important to go to a physician or a TMJ dentist to find out the source of your pain specifically, but I would like to address another condition that can be confused for TMJ, painful salivary glands.

 Show Me the Saliva

 There are three paired salivary glands in your mouth that responsible for producing saliva: the parotid, submandibular, and sublingual glands.
 The most common source of painful salivary glands is blockage.
 The condition called sialolithiasis occurs when calcium builds up in the glands and in turn blocks them.
 Common symptoms of sialolithiasis include a painful lump under the tongue as well as increased pain when eating.

 Sialolithiasis can lead to an infection called sialadenitis where staph or strep bacteria infect the blocked gland.
 The symptoms for sialadenitis differ a bit from sialolithiasis and include a lump that appears in your cheek or under your chin, strong or foul smelling pus drainage in your mouth, and fever.
 It is also important to mention that viruses (such as the flu virus or mumps) can infect the glands as well.

 How TMJ Differs